-Change POs are required when it becomes necessary to increase the dollar amount (10% or more) of a purchase order to cover product price increases, or to cover shipping charge increases.
+Change PO's are required when it becomes necessary to change the amount of a purchase order to cover product price changes or to cover shipping charge changes.

-Change POss may not be used to change the vendor.
-If the department must change the selected vendor, first cancel the original purchase order through the Financial System and then create a new requisition.
+Change PO's may not be used to change the vendor.
+If the department must change the selected vendor, first cancel the original purchase order through the Financial System, then create a new requisition.